- Mussels Josephine (My mom's name is Josephine, so I thought it was perfect!)

 - 3 baskets of fresh raspberries

 In a small bowl, mix the raspberry jam and 4 tbs of the orange liqueur.
 In a separate bowl, combine the mascarpone and cream cheeses with the remaining 2 tbs of orange liqueur.
 In yet another bowl, combine the whipping cream and vanilla.
 Mix with a hand mixer until stiff peaks form (for a short cut, just buy some Cool whip or ready made whipped cream!).
-Once the stiff peaks form, slowly fold in the mascarpone cheese mixture until combined.
+Once the stiff peaks form, slowly fold in the mascarpone cheese mixture unt

 In the trifle bowl, line the bottom with a layer of lady fingers.
 Brush the tops with the jam mixture, then layer the whipped cream/mascarpone cheese mixture.
 Lastly, add a basket of the fresh raspberries on top.
 Then you just repeat until you are out of ingredients.
 I think that I made 3 layers... but I'm not 100% sure.
 Once assembled, cover and let it all set in the refrigerator for a few hours.